vanngocphv/Sun_Unity/README.md

 * [Setup](#setup)

 ## General info
-From requirement:
+From requirement: <br />
-- This program involves taking user input and implementing the position of the sun based on the user's current location, date, and time
+- This program involves taking user input and implementing the position of the sun based on the user's current location, date, and time <br />
-- The pillar will be set with height same with human height (in this program, I set it has height is 2)
+- The pillar will be set with height same with human height (in this program, I set it has height is 2) <br />
-- The light from Sun wil create a shadow behind the pillar
+- The light from Sun wil create a shadow behind the pillar <br />
-Explain:
+Explain: <br />
-- User can Input value for "Date", "Time", "Longitude", "Latitude"
+- User can Input value for "Date", "Time", "Longitude", "Latitude" <br />
-- The position of the sun should be implemented according to the user's input
+- The position of the sun should be implemented according to the user's input <br />
-- The pillar has height = 2
+- The pillar has height = 2 <br />
-- The pillar can cast shadow
+- The pillar can cast shadow <br />
-- The Sun will is Direction Light (basic Sun object of Unity)
+- The Sun will is Direction Light (basic Sun object of Unity) <br />

 ## Technologies
 Project is created with: